DonJayamanne/javaVSCode/README.md

-    "sourcePath": ["${workspaceRoot}/src"],   // Indicates where your source (.java) files are "classpath": ["${workspaceRoot}/bin"],    // Indicates the location of your .class files "options": []                             // Additional options to pass to the java executable }
+    "sourcePath": ["${workspaceRoot}/src"],   // Indicates where your source (.java) files are "classpath": ["${workspaceRoot}/bin"],    // Indicates the location of your .class files "options": []                             // Additional options to pass to the java executable "args": []                                // Command line arguments to pass to the startup class }
 ```